 Max’s patient is a lawyer named Evelyn.
 She’s an older (and I hate the term that they use geriatric pregnancy cause she ain’t that old) patient, considered high risk, and has previously had a c-section.
 She is adamant about having this baby naturally.

-She was upset that no one is listening to her and I don’t blame her.
-It’s horrible.
+She was upset that no one is listening to her, and I don’t blame her.
+It’s horrible to go unheard.
 But Max is trying to listen.
 He’s trying to hear what she is saying, while throwing his medical knowledge at her.
-But what he is doing is treating her like a statistic and it’s absolutely gut wrenching for her.
+Through doing that, he’s also treating her like a statistic, and it’s absolutely gut wrenching for her.

-Max is aware of some of the hardships that Black women face in medicine, and I am glad that when faced with the moment that he was he chose to throw out the statistical calculator and honor his patients wishes.
+Max is aware of some of the hardships that Black women face in medicine, and I am glad that when faced with the moment of facing his own biases he chose to throw out the statistical calculator and honor his patient’s wishes.

-Karen, or as I like to call her, Dragon Lady, is worried about the hospitals liability, but Max is worried about the patient.
+Karen Brantley, the director of the hospital, is worried about the hospital’s liability, but Max is worried about the patient.
 And he’s standing his ground, which is part of the reason that I love Max.

-There are huge problems in medicine and New Amsterdam is taking on the issues head on.
-They are bringing them to our conscious and making us see things that we don’t always think about.
+There are huge, racist problems in medicine that we need to push back against, and I love that New Amsterdam is taking on the issues head on to start a conversation.
+They’re bringing them to our conscious and making us see things that we don’t always think about unless we are of the groups who are historically neglected, abused, and left to die within the medical system.

+In the end, it all turned out okay.
 Evelyn was able to naturally birth her child as she wanted.
-Max listened and knows that you need to listen to your patients above all.
+Max listened, established a procedure to keep it from happening again, and knows that you need to listen to your patients above all.

 - Bloom inviting Leyla to live with her seemed like the next logical step, but I have to admit I am a little afraid of how that will work out.
 I am also intrigued.